ArctosDB/documentation-wiki/_how_to/How-to-Use-Bulkloader-SQL.markdown

 ---
-title: How To Use SQL option in Specimen Bulkloader
+title: How To Use SQL option in the Bulkloader
 layout: default_toc
 author: DLM
 date: 2019-05-19
 ---

-## How to update multiple records simultaneously in the specimen bulkloader
+## How to use SQL to update multiple records simultaneously in the bulkloader

 Go to Browse and Edit